HL7/livd/src/pagecontent/general.md

      </li>
 </ul>

-### Data Definitions
+### LIVD Data Definitions
 #### Publication
-This information establishes the version for the publication are expressed through the LIVD Catalog profile, including.
+This information establishes the version for the publication are expressed through the LIVD Catalog profile, including:

 * **_Publisher_** is the entity publishing the mapping information.
 * **_Publication Version ID_** is human-readable information provided by the vendor that can be used to differentiate LOINC publication versions.